Srinjoy Bose

-Srinjoy Bose (born 17 March 1976) is the Secretary of Mohun Bagan A.C. and one of the directors of ATK Mohun Bagan Pvt.
+Srinjoy Bose (born 17 March 1976) is the secretary of Mohun Bagan A.C. and one of the directors of RPSG Mohun Bagan Pvt.
 Ltd. He was a politician representing Trinamool Congress and was elected as a member of Rajya Sabha from West Bengal in 2011.

 During 2015, he quit politics by resigning his Rajya Sabha seat in the fallout from the Saradha Group financial scandal.
 He also resigned as the editor of Jago Bangla and quit the Trinamool Congress.
 He is the owner of Sangbad Pratidin, a Bengali Newspaper and an advisor to Radio Asia- the first Malayalam Radio Station in the Gulf.
 He has authored the book "Mahakarane Mamata" (মহাকরণে মমতা).